Onchain: A dissonant symphony

 They enlisted Conduit, a Rollup-as-a-Service provider.
 If this sounds wrong to you, then you've got a good crypto intuition.😏

-The Degen team learned the hard way that it wasn't. they shared their frustrations publicly.
+The Degen team learned the hard way that it wasn't.
+In a blog + X thread, they shared their frustrations publicly.
 At one point, the Degen bridge handled $200k in daily volume.
 However, after Conduit (allegedly) pushed a chain upgrade, 54 hours of downtime followed, losing users $160k.
 Not great.
 As a result bridging volume dropped, and the Degen team decided it was time to part ways.

 Of course, Conduit didn't just let those allegations seep in and were quick to post a response, stating they had never held the keys of Degenchain hostage and were more than happy to facilitate the migration...